 Just as a purchase order can be associated with a work order, a purchase order template can be associated with a task.
 Whenever a work order is generated from a task, a purchase order will be generated from any associated templates.
-In other words, a purchase order template provides information for generating a future
+In other words, a purchase order template provides information for generating a future purchase order, in connection with a generated work order.

-Coding Definitions | Purchase Orders | Status: Codes that might be assigned to purchase orders to indicate that they require special attention from someone.
+Coding Definitions | Purchase Orders | Purchase Order Statuses: Codes that might be assigned to purchase orders to indicate that they require special attention from someone.
 For example, you might define the status code Waiting for authorization to indicate that the purchase order is waiting for management approval.